 We list some of the most commonly asked questions about addiction and our program below.
 If you have questions about treatment, costs, or concerns about beginning the recovery process, give us a call.

 One of our physicians will determine if detoxification is needed to eliminate the physical dependence on drugs or alcohol.
 If detox is necessary, it will be done in the first few days of residential treatment, under the care of our medical staff.
 In severe cases (about 20% of the time), patients may need to be detoxed in a hospital environment with 24-hour medical staff present.
 In these cases, we have arrangements with local area hospitals to admit a patient.
+Read more about how The Ridge handles detox situations.

 Family involvement is encouraged at The Ridge as we consider this a key element of long-term recovery.
 We have up to six family groups per month that are conducted at our Milford, OH medical office.
 We educate families and make them aware of how they can help in the process (and possibly get help for themselves).
-For those out of town, we typically have pre-scheduled family segments, and can refer visiting family to nearby hotels for their stay.
+For those out of town, we typically have pre-scheduled family segments and can refer visiting family to nearby hotels for their stay.
 Clients are allowed outbound calls each day, during predetermined times.
 These times will become known to family members during the beginning of the treatment process.
 Do to the regimented schedule of our therapy, clients will not be allowed to field live calls, however, family members can leave messages at our main office (513-753-9964).

 Everything we do is confidential and we strictly comply with HIPAA regulations.
 All patients are required to keep other patients’ identity and information confidential.
 However, as much as a patient tries to control anonymity, the proper treatment and path to sobriety may pose issues.
 For example, attending regular AA or NA meetings is a part of our treatment.
 A patient has to prepare for and accept that he or she may see someone they know.
 We feel long-term sobriety is the single most important goal of the program and participating in group meetings is essential to recovery.